Links to Other Sites

 Arachne Liz Stokes' website devoted to lace making, with links to guilds, suppliers and lace information on the web.
 A lace makers' mailing list as well.

-International Old Lacers This organization's website includes links to sites of interest to lace collectors, students of antique lace, and lace makers.
+International Organization of Lace This organization's website includes links to sites of interest to lace collectors, students of antique lace, and lace makers.

-Sharon B's Dictionary of Stitches Sharon Boggon's illustrated list of embroidery stitches serves both for identification and as how-to-do-it instructions.
+Sharon B's Stitch Dictionary: Pin Tangle Sharon Boggon's illustrated list of embroidery stitches serves both for identification and as how-to-do-it instructions.

 The Hajji Baba Club A calendar of events, as well as photos of club gatherings and objects from the member's collection are among the features on this site sponsored by the New York Oriental rug club.